isralennon/MSAAI521/deliverables/Paper.md

 LiDAR sensors overcome these limitations by providing accurate 3D measurements regardless of lighting conditions, as they work by sending short laser pulses of near-infrared light that can easily penetrate fog, snow, or rain, while being invisible to the human eye.
 After emitting the pulses, the LiDAR uses the speed of light by measuring the time it takes for them to bounce back in surrounding structures, then deducing the distance of such objects.

-However, processing 3D point clouds for object detection traditionally requires specialized architectures like PointPillars (Lang, A. H. et al., 2019) or CenterPoint (Yin, T. et al., 2021), that are computationally expensive and complex to train and present a challenge when trying to build an embedded system for a self-driving vehicle.

 ### 1.2 Problem Statement

 Besides a high computing power requirement for real-time image processing, another challenge is depth: objects look smaller when they are further away, which might become a problem in object detection due to scale, as well as resolution limitations.
 This is why we have chosen Bird's-Eye View (BEV), an emulation of a perspective taken from above the autonomous vehicle (also known as the ego vehicle).
 From the BEV perspective, objects preserve their scale, making it easier for object-detection methods like YOLO, while lowering the computing power requirement.